-Significant risks that are relevant to the Pool are discussed here.
+As the Pool invests in the Underlying Funds, it may be indirectly exposed to concentration, credit, currency, and interest rate risks from these holdings.
+Only direct exposure to significant risks that are relevant to the Pool is discussed here.
 General information on risk management and specific discussion on concentration, credit, currency, interest rate, liquidity, and other price/market risk can be found in note 2 of the financial statements.